Menu

 February 23

-Andrea Craig, University of British Columbia-Okanagan, Rapid Transportation and Dwelling Prices: Proximity and Market Access
+Andrea Craig, University of British Columbia-Okanagan, Rapid Transportation and Dwelling Prices: Proximity and Market Access, with Ian Herzog (University of Guelph)

 Epio Odette Bayala, Université de Sherbrooke, Environmental Shock and Children’s health: The Case of Toxic Waste Dumping in Ivory Coast